-- BIO Urges EPA to Fully Consider Impacts of Renewable Fuel Standard Waiver Requests
+BIO Urges EPA and Congress to Stay the Course on the Renewable Fuel Standard

 Washington, D.C.
 (August 2, 2012) – Jim Greenwood, president & CEO of the Biotechnology Industry Organization (BIO) today issued the following statement in reaction to a letter sent by 156 Members of the House of Representatives to Environmental Protection Agency Administrator Lisa Jackson, where they urged the EPA to reduce the federal Renewable Fuel Standard: